- People pleasers are those who never say “no.” They’re the people who sacrifice their own needs to help others, to their own detriment.

 - Finally, you can set your boundaries and work at maintaining those boundaries: do what you need and want to be doing, and then consider what you can/want to do for others.

-I make it sound seamless; however, it was anything but.
-I had to really work at it.
-I had to work at first understanding why I had these people-pleasing tendencies; and then I had to work at countering those tendencies to prioritize my own wellbeing.
-Now, if you identify all too well with the term, “people-pleaser,” don’t worry: you can make a healthy change too.
-Mabel Yiu, marriage and family therapist, is going to walk us through the same steps that helped me take control of my life again:
+I make it sound easy, but it was anything but.
+I had to really work at prioritizing myself and saying no when something didn’t serve me.
+I had to first understand why I had these people-pleasing tendencies.
+And then I had to work at countering those tendencies to prioritize my own wellbeing.
+Now, if you identify all too well with the term, “people pleaser,” don’t worry: you can change, too.
+Here are a few steps for making this lifestyle change and taking control of your life again:

 Again, you don’t have to continue living your life this way.
 And you’re already on the way to improvement, in that you’re recognizing the need for change: “The good news is you don’t have to go on like this.
 You can establish boundaries and teach the people around you how you want to be treated.
 You can learn to say ‘no,’ to do the things that make you happy and turn down the things that do not,” says Yiu.

 Now that you’ve recognized there is a problem, you need to figure out where that problem stems from.
 In other words, you need to understand why you have people-pleasing tendencies.
 What is it you’re trying to prove?
-Or, are you driven not by pride but devotion?
+Are you driven by pride, devotion, or something else?
 What is it?

 “First thing’s first, you should ask yourself why you feel like you need to please others,” Yiu says.
 “What drives you to never say ‘no’?
 Does it have to do with your self-confidence, or wanting to be liked/respected?
 Are you trying to compete with others around you or prove something to yourself or others?
 Whatever it is, come to terms with it.
 Taking on all these things and being ‘walked’ on is not good for you.
 You are worthy of your time.
 Your time is important.”